7008 views | 12 | Last updated on Oct 27, 2023 Landlord/Tenant Law

 Under Texas law, guests who refuse to leave may be considered tenants who must be formally evicted.

 The library often gets questions about how to remove an unwanted guest from a home.
-The guest may be a friend, relative, boyfriend, or girlfriend living in the house after they were initially permitted to stay.
+The guest may be a friend, relative, or significant other living in the house after they were initially permitted to stay.
 Often there is no written agreement between the two parties.
 The relationship has soured, and the guest refuses to leave.

 It’s best to try to reach an agreement with the guest without going to court.
 If this isn’t possible, you may need to evict the guest the same way a landlord would evict a tenant.
 It’s important to note that if you do not follow these procedures, the guest may be able to bring a lawsuit against you.